cython/cython/docs/src/userguide/migrating_to_cy30.rst

       pass

-If you left out the exception value by mistake, i.e., the function actually can raise Python exceptions, then the new behaviour will take care of this for you, and correctly propagate any exceptions.
+If you left out the exception value by mistake, i.e., the function should propagate Python exceptions, then the new behaviour will take care of this for you, and correctly propagate any exceptions.

 On the other hand, if you didn't declare an exception value because you know that the function cannot raise exceptions, the new behaviour